Méridien de Greenwich. Un article de Wikipédia, l'encyclopédie libre.

 Sort the facts from the myths about why dinosaurs died out and delve into our research and discoveries about these prehistoric giants.
 Beat the dino queue!
 Everybody loves the dinosaurs so plan ahead for your school holiday visit to the Museum and book free Dinosaurs gallery tickets in advance.
 Limited tickets are available for 5-27 April 2014.
 Beat the queue to our popular Dinosaurs gallery and book your free timed entry ticket in advance online.
 Please note you can only book advance tickets online.
 Floor Plans.
 Tate Modern.

 London Eye en français (French version) Green Zone.
 Central Hall The Museum's grand entrance hall includes the Diplodocus skeleton, a 1,300-year-old giant sequoia tree, Darwin's statue and the coelacanth, a prehistoric fish still living in the Indian Ocean.

 Treasures This spectacular new gallery showcases the most exceptional objects and specimens from the Museum's collections.
 Fossil Marine Reptiles Learn what was going on in the oceans while the dinosaurs roamed the Earth.
+See how an ichthyosaur gave birth.
+Fossils from Britain View ancient creatures like trilobites and ammonites, and marvel at fossilised shark teeth.
+Creepy Crawlies Satisfy your curiosity about ants, hawk moths, termites, spiders, hermit crabs and 1000s of their relatives.
 Royal Museums Greenwich: sea, ships, time and the stars.
 Your Visit.
 Eating and drinking The award-winning benugo café sits at the heart of the Museum, so visitors can enjoy a bite to eat whilst soaking up the lively ambience.